-Members of the College administrative staff including but not limited to, the Provost and Vice President for Academic Affairs (or their designee), the Vice President for Student Affairs and Strategic Initiatives, the Assistant Vice President for Student Affairs and Dean of Students, the Assistant Vice President and Co-Director of the Center for Social Impact, the Assistant Dean of Students, and professional staff members of the Office of Residence Life have the responsibility of providing an environment which is conducive to comfortable and safe living and effective learning.
+Members of the College administrative staff including but not limited to, the Provost and Vice President for Academic Affairs (or their designee), the Vice President for Student Affairs and Athletics, the Dean of Students, and professional staff members of the Office of Residence Life have the responsibility of providing an environment which is conducive to comfortable and safe living and effective learning.
 As a result, these individuals have the authority to discipline students for conduct which is not consistent with the College's policies.
 Such discipline may be either permanent or interim.
 All cases where academic integrity is involved will be addressed through the Academic Honesty section of this Handbook.
 The President of the College and the Board of Trustees may also discipline students when necessary and appropriate.